cseoighe/StopEvol/Figures/README.md

 ```

-Fig. S3.
-Results of simulation to assess the accuracy and robustness to modeling assumptions of the estimate of the proportion of stop codons under selective constraint from
+**Fig. S3:** Results of simulation to assess the accuracy and robustness to modeling assumptions of the estimate of the proportion of stop codons under selective constraint from
 the mixture model.
 Data was simulated under the GY model with empirical codon frequencies derived from intron sequences, as described in Methods.
 For each of 100
 simulations, the proportion of genes under purifying selection was sampled uniformly between 0.1 and 0.8.
 The mixture model was fitted to the resulting alignments, under the
 MG model with the F1x4 model of codon frequencies.
 The figure shows the maximum likelihood value of the mixture weight corresponding to purifying selection, plotted against